In this section

 Suspected breach: a report that is judged by the reporter as a possible serious breach but has yet to be formally confirmed as a serious breach by the sponsor.

 Data Breach: any actual or suspected unauthorised access or use, misuse, damage or destruction of data by any person.
 It can be any incident in which data is compromised, disclosed, copied, communicated, accessed, removed, destroyed, stolen, lost or used by unauthorised individuals, whether by accident or intentional.

 Protocol Deviations do not need to be notified to the HREC, unless they meet the definition of a serious breach.
-This is because they do not affect participant safety or autonomy, or the ethical acceptability of the trial
+Therefore researchers need to make HRECs aware of the small sub-set of deviations that have a significant impact on:

 Serious and suspected breaches must be notified to the HREC in a timely manner.